Who’s who of committee members

 Victor is a busy father of two young children and husband to Susanne.
 The kids keep him busy during their waking hours when he is home from work and when they’re not he’s busy doing the long list of jobs Susanne has prepared for him to be done on the house!
 Victor is a designer for Airbus in Filton and met Susanne on holiday in 2011.
 Victor comes as a package with Susanne in helping with everything to do with logistics and technology.

+Tracy joined Open Ears committee in 2004 and became a Trustee in 2005.
 Tracy is severely deaf and partially sighted due to contracting Encephalitis at 3 years old.
-She has been part of the Open Ears Committee since 2004 and recently became Hearing Eye Editor.
-She shares a home in Tonbridge, Kent with Marilyn Baker and their two assistance dogs.
-Tracy works for MBM Trust, an itinerant Christian ministry and loves seeing God change lives.
-When time permits she loves reading, dog walking and being with friends.
-Tracy is also a writer and has authored several books.
+Tracy took over as Editor of Hearing Eye Magazine in 2017 and is now co-editor with Anthea Owen.
+Tracy shares a home in Tonbridge, Kent with Marilyn Baker from where they both work for MBM Trust, an itinerant Christian ministry seeing God bringing deep inner change to peoples lives.
+When time permits she loves reading, creative writing and being with friends.